mnot/I-D/http-patch-status/draft.md

 # The 2NN Patch Status Code {#status}

-The 2NN (Patch) status code allows a response to patch a stored response in a cache, by reusing the patch formats of {{RFC5789}}.
+The 2NN (Patch) status code allows a response to patch a stored response, by reusing the patch formats of {{RFC5789}}.
 In some sense, it is the complement of the HTTP PATCH request method.

 TODO: is this a 2NN or 3xx?